 Once your treatments have stopped, your hair should begin to grow back.
 Hair regrowth can take 3 to 5 months.
 When your hair grows back, it may have a different texture or color.
 In rare cases, your hair won’t grow back as fully as it did before.

 There is a very small risk that your hair won’t grow back after radiation therapy to your head.Back to top

 Here are some ways you can care for your hair and head while you’re experiencing hair loss:

 - Wash and condition your hair every 2 to 4 days.
-Use baby shampoo or other mild shampoo (such as Aveeno® and VanicreamTM) and a cream rinse or hair conditioner.
+Use baby shampoo or other mild shampoo (such as Aveeno® or VanicreamTM).
+You should also use a cream rinse or hair conditioner.

 - Use shampoos and conditioners that have sunscreen to prevent sun damage to your scalp.

 - Always rinse your hair well and pat it dry with a soft towel.